codeChutney/codeChutney.github.io/_posts/aws/2020-10-17-refresher-02-what-is-cloud.md

 ---
-title: Refresher 02 What is Cloud
+title: Refresher 02 | What is Cloud
 parent: AWS
 ---

+## WHat is cloud

-Simple terms: Cloud is basically renting someone else's computers.
+**Simple terms:** Cloud is basically renting someone else's computers.
 ### Advantages of cloud computing.

 1. Trade Capital expenses for Variable expenses.